Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Well, the cycles typically change when you start seeing signs of – or changes in either supply or demand.
 And I mentioned in my intro what's happened in wheat, which is an important commodity and between reduced acreage in many parts of the world because profitability of other crops was better and marginal crop production problems, you're getting that market back into balance.
 I think the same thing will happen in corn and soybeans over the next year or two.
 I don't know exactly what the timing of it will be.
 But the markets are working and will send the signals to adjust supply in a natural way if it doesn't happen through weather events or otherwise.

 So that I think is encouraging.
-We have many signs of very, very strong underlying macros, whether it is global soybean meal demand or, as we talked about earlier, vegetable oil demand for either food use or biodiesel, all of it continues to grow at rates that are at or higher than what we had previously expected.
+We have many signs of very, very strong underlying macros, whether it is global soybean meal demand or, as we talked about earlier, vegetable oil demand for either food use or biodiesel.
+All of it continues to grow at rates that are at or higher than what we had previously expected.
 So the fundamentals are good.

 Farm economics are not great and that is why it is causing a lot of the retention around the world.
 Farmers are holding back what they can.
 Eventually they will have to sell.
 What we – the service we provide farmers and the market in general is a service that should be associated with the margin.
 We are doing everything we can.
 I think we have a particular advantage perhaps in places like Brazil to offer more and more services to farmers to help them, as I mentioned, crop protection, fertilizer financing, risk management and so forth, so that we can earn the margin on top of the function we serve in providing logistics and a clear pathway to global markets.